 Teen Sexting Code

 - Smash means to have casual sex.
 This term is often used in memes or games played on social media.

-- BMS stands for “Breaks My Scale.”
+- BMS: What does BMS mean? stands for "Breaks My Scale."
 This is used when rating somebody.
 A girl may send her friend a message stating that a cute boy BMS.